jbenet/data/dev/roadmap.md

 Installed datasets go into the `data/` directory (configurable) of the project.
 Should download compressed files, and use array of mirrors.

+## data manifest

+    data manifest

+Generate the data manifest file (`.data-manifest`? `Datamanifest`?), a list of

+    <object hash> <object filename>

+Hash function? `sha1` for now.
+Discuss whether to use `sha256`.
+This manifest file is all that is needed to reconstruct the dataset.

+(Manifest files can support a poor-man's version control (changesets of filename/filehashes).
+Basically, a much simpler `git-annex`.
+Potentially use git to store Datafile + manifest:
+- making data refs = git refs
+- repository abstraction great for storing all package versions)

 ## data upload

     data upload <storage service>